Grunet/digestible-wcag-website/src/index.md

----json
+---
 {
   "layout": "index.11ty.js",
+  "images":
-    "images": {
+    {
+      "mobileEmailPreview":
-        "mobileEmailPreview": {
+        {
           "path": "/images/mobileEmailPreview.png",
-            "alt": "Preview of one of the emails in Gmail on Android.
-Sender is \"WCAG of the Day\", subject is \"Sensory Characteristics - 1.3.3\", and the preview text is the beginning of the success criterion's text, reading \"Instructions provided for understanding...\""
+          "alt": 'Preview of one of the emails in Gmail on Android.
+Sender is "WCAG of the Day", subject is "Sensory Characteristics - 1.3.3", and the preview text is the beginning of the success criterion''s text, reading "Instructions provided for understanding..."', },
-        }
-    }
+    },
 }
 ---